Bonnie Blue ‘to be given fine and deported from Bali tonight’ after arrest

 Ms Billinger this week made her first comments to the media since she was detained, while walking into the Ngurah Rai Immigration Office in Jimbaran, south of Kuta.

-Asked whether she intended on making more explicit content in Bali, she responded according to the Mail Online: “Subscribe and you’ll find out.”
+Asked whether she intended to make more explicit content in Bali, she responded according to the Mail Online: “Subscribe and you’ll find out.”

 The “Bang Bus” is now “over”, Ms Billinger said in a video seen by the outlet.